DylanKojiCheslin/linearSystemSolver/README.md

 console.log of _systemState

 ### _floatingSortOfColumn(columnNumber, rowsOffSetNumber)
-does a floating sort to rearage rows to move non zero rows to the top. rosOffSetNumber argumemt will prevent the rows from being rearagned, the rowsOffSetNumber argument defaluts to zero
+does a floating sort to rearrange rows to move non zero rows to the top. rosOffSetNumber argumemt will prevent the rows from being rearrange, the rowsOffSetNumber argument defaults to zero

 ### _switch
 yourInstance._switch(rowNumberOne, rowNumberTwo)
-excnage the location of 2 rows
+exchange the location of 2 rows

 ### _scaling
 yourInstance._scaling(rowNumber, scaleNumber)